Bookkeeping from home to spend more time with the kids

 Helping out with non-profits

-Di is treasurer for one the New Zealand branches of Dress for Success, a global non-profit initiative that helps women transition back into the workplace.
+Di is treasurer for the Northland branch of Dress for Success, a global non-profit initiative that helps women transition back into the workplace.
 The program is specifically for women who have been out of the workforce for a number of years, like solo mums and stay at home mums.
 Dress for Success provides help with job searches, CVs, interview skills and work appropriate clothing, as well as support groups.